Q: Is breakfast included?

 Q: Do we have a swimming pool?

 Yes, we have a newly remodeled pool, but it is SEASONAL ONLY and no life guard on duty.
-Pool is available daylight hours only and not during inclement weather.
+Pool is available daylight hours only (opens at approx. 1pm daily and closes when the sun goes down) and not during inclement weather.

 Q: Do you supply towels for the pool and hot tub?